HortonworksUniversity/Essentials/demos/falcon/ClusterManagement.md

 # Falcon Cluster Management

-While the Falcon UI can be used to find/manage processes such as `MirrorTest` created in [Data Pipelining wiht Falcon](README.md), it currently does not offer a rich set of tools to manage Hadoop cluster beyond the helpful wizard UI component.
+While the Falcon UI can be used to find/manage processes such as `MirrorTest` created in [Data Pipelining with Falcon](README.md), it currently does not offer a rich set of tools to manage Hadoop clusters beyond the helpful "add cluster" wizard UI component.

 For this, we need to leverage the [FalconCLI](https://falcon.apache.org/FalconCLI.html "FalconCLI")